laniepreston/leaf-calendar/README.md

-# leaf-calendar
-The Leaf Calendar: the Potential of Tree Configuration and Seasonal Leaf Coverage to Mitigate Aircraft Noise Pollution
+Potential of Trees to Mitigate Aircraft Noise Pollution from Schiphol Airport